-Dogs are allowed in our Courtyard Hub and Courtyard Cafe, (where they need to be kept on a lead and in the Function Room only).
+Dogs are allowed in our Courtyard Hub and Courtyard Cafe, (where they need to be kept on a lead).

-Our ethos is all about reconnecting children with the great outdoors and natural world and we love nothing more than seeing them out in the Reserve with their Hootz & Friends Discovery Trail enjoying the sculptures and wildlife along the way.
+Our ethos is all about reconnecting children with the great outdoors and natural world and we love nothing more than seeing them out in the Reserve, following the Hootz & Friends Discovery Trail and enjoying the sculptures and wildlife along the way.
 This is why we charge one admission fee, so that children can enjoy what our Reserve has to offer and get closer to nature, before they burn off some energy running around in WildRootz and Hootz House.

 Many of our visitors spend the whole day here.
 To ensure you make the most of your visit, we advise you to allow at least 4 hours.
 There is a lot to see and some visitors find they still haven’t seen the whole site even after a full days visit!

-Unfortunately, we do not have electric scooters however we do have four push along wheelchairs that can be hired for free.
+We have three electric scooters available for hire at £10 per day.
+You can book your electric scooter hire online when you book your tickets.
+We also have four push along wheelchairs that can be hired for free.
 These can be reserved in advance and are available on a first come first served basis.
-Please ask a member of staff in our Gift shop for help with these.
-Please feel free to use your own electric scooter on our wheelchair friendly paths.
+Please ask a member of staff in our Gift Shop for help with these.

 We have five disabled toilets on site.
 Found in the main toilet block, the Courtyard café, WildRootz and Hootz House.
 All have an optional raised toilet seat, moveable hand rails as well as an alarm system.